Redwolf917/Read-Me-Generator/new-README/README.md

 * [Questions](#questions)

 ## Installation
-a
+download, run, select generated readme

 ## Usage
-a
+run in command lin

 ## Contributing
-a
+by messaging me using the info in the generated readme

 ## Tests
-a
+test by running in command line

 ## Questions
-If you have any questions, you can find me on [GitHub](https://github.com/a) or contact me via email at a.
+If you have any questions, find me at [GitHub](https://github.com/Redwolf917) or contact me via email at zippy@bing.com.